nathj07/c-pod/README.md

 repository and accessed via symbolic links.
 These links are coded to link to immediate peer directories of the main repo with the same name: eg. the `www/downloads` directory is linked to `../downloads` relative to the repo.
-You can create these links,  mount the images and create the osdisks using the `bin/mk_osimages` command.
+You can create these links,  mount the images and create the OS mirror using the `bin/mk_osmirror` command.

+Alternatively you can create this tree from a mirror site using rsync.
+See the `bin/centos_mirror` script for ideas.

 The Gem and Yum repository trees are also held outside the repo, and populated manually.
 In other words you need to copy the `.rpm` and `.gem` files into the